google/gov-meetings-made-searchable/README.md

 #### generate-wordcloud
 This is a container that creates a word cloud image in PNG format from a list of words stored on Google Cloud Storage.

+#### index-meeting
+This is a container that parses Google Speech API responses and writes them to an Elastic Search index in a batch.